crc-org/vfkit/doc/usage.md

 `--device virtio-input,pointing`

-## Restful Service
+## RESTful Service

 ### Get VM state

-Used to obtain the state of the virtual machine that is being run by VFKit.
+Used to obtain the state of the virtual machine that is being run by vfkit.

 GET `/vm/state`
 Response: { "state": string, "canStart": bool, "canPause": bool, "canResume": bool, "canStop": bool, "canHardStop": bool }